 The aim of Flemington Green was to bring sustainable living education to more of the local East African community as well as the Chinese and the Vietnamese communities.
 Though workshops and field trips, 50 people from these communities learned how to reduce their own environmental footprints and were given free products to help them get started.

 Flemington Green commenced with workshops for the Vietnamese community: a group of 18 women attended weekly sessions at the Vietnamese Welfare and Resource Centre on the housing estate.
-Here they learnt about saving energy and water and reducing waste.
+Here they learned about saving energy and water and reducing waste.

 Flemington Green then worked with women from the estate’s East African community, and finally the Chinese community.